 This calculation is based on:

 - free school meals data

-- free meals data for further education providers
+- free meals data for further education institutions

-- an estimate of the number of devices a school or further education provider already has
+- an estimate of the number of devices a school or further education institution already has

 Providing internet connectivity